+Explain the cost elements after each table.
+(How many hours for each task, what hourly rate is used, in what form will be the co-funding, what will you purchase under equipment, how many hours for student per/week or per WP.)

 Please anticipate, if possible, any hardware that is intended to be purchased for the purpose of this R&D activity by using the ESA Innovation Seed Fundings: